dortizp/react-keepable/README.md

 ### Doing

+7. User can see notes list

+### Done

 1. User can log in using a username

-### Done

 2. User can access the main view
+3. User sees a message when no notes are available

 ## Optional Requirements